-Patients commented positively that staff were helpful, kind and gentle.
-We saw that staff treated patients respectfully, kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, polite and professional.
+We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding and they told us they could choose whether they saw a male or female dentist.